 Surfaces: Trails consist mainly of compact earth and/or gravel and sometimes gravel roads, with frequent rocky and uneven trails

 Footing: Good, but on occasion you have to pay attention to where and how you place your feet.
 Proper hiking shoes with thick soles with good treads are required.
 Sport sandals, running shoes and tennis shoes are not adequate.

 Specifics: Flat to rolling terrain but often on uneven, rocky trails.
 Daily activity between 2-4 hours per day, mostly in the morning.
 Max distance 10 km (6 mi.).
-Note: a typical day starts with a drop-off from the boat and a morning walk of a few hours with a stop along the way.
-We often end the morning walk at a beach or cove where we are picked up by the boat.
-Then we have lunch, cruise to our next destination, and sometimes have a short afternoon walk.
-This tour can become very easy if you choose to skip some of the walks and enjoy relaxing on the boat!
+Note: a typical day starts with a drop-off from the boat and a morning hike of a few hours with a stop along the way.
+We often end the morning hike at a beach or cove where we are picked up by the boat.
+Then we have lunch, cruise to our next destination, and sometimes have a short afternoon hike.
+This tour can become very easy if you choose to skip some of the hikes and enjoy relaxing on the boat!

 Hiking Poles: Not required, but if you habitually use hiking poles then you will find them helpful

 Compared to the Cinque Terre: This tour is significantly easier than the hikes in the Cinque Terre

 Other: This tour is appropriate for fit, first-time “hikers” who enjoy hiking and who have good balance

 Easy to Moderate Plus Tours: in this category are all of our boat–based tours in Turkey, Croatia, and Greece.
 On these trips, we usually do a hike in the morning, return to the boat for a swim and then lunch, then cruise for a few hours to our next destination, then sometimes drop off for another late afternoon hike, which you could skip and just relax on the boat.
 Your guides of course can advise you of the difficulty level and the terrain and footing of each hike.